 Considerable planning went in to moving twenty airplanes for a 3,000 mile trip across the continent, with stops 150 miles apart and several RONs (rest over night) stops.
 Heading the Marsh fleet was Gayle Bishop, an ex airline pilot making his second trip to New Brunswick.
 The last RON on the trip east was Hancock Field at Syracuse, New York, where the Canadian Department of Transport Chief Engineer examined all the U.S. aircraft before allowing them into Canada.
 Gayle Bishop, Steve James and Bill Robinet were photographed and interviewed for the local newspaper after they had washed down several of the Stearmans.
-This article is included in Robinet’s book and is reproduced here.
+This article is included in Robinet’s book and is reproduced below.

 Robinet’s group of 12 aircraft was cleared to fly to Fredericton, N.B., where they would be checked through Customs and handed over to Forest Protection Limited for escort to Nictau for calibration and assignment.
 Unfortunately, we have not been able to find a report for the calibration, thus there is no final list of spray aircraft for 1956.

 On June 13, Marsh Aviation pilot G.G.
-Cornia was taxiing Stearman N67884 owned by Steve James at Taxis airstrip when he collided with a parked Cessna 170 CF-HPX owned by Laurentide Aviation and piloted by Jerry Bulkley.
+Cornia was taxiing Stearman N67884 owned by Steve James at Taxes airstrip when he collided with a parked Cessna 170 CF-HPX owned by Laurentide Aviation and piloted by Jerry Bulkley.
 Resulting damage was minor to both aircraft, and there were no injuries (DOT card).

-2) On June 14, Bill Robinet damaged the lower right wing panel of N67884 (again) while attempting to land at Taxis.
+On June 14, Bill Robinet damaged the lower right wing panel of (again) N67884 while attempting to land at Taxis.
 The DOT card describes it a “pilot error”, but Bill takes almost two pages to describe how he hit a dead snag.
 The wing was replaced, but it was a bright yellow that stood out against the normal silver wings and fuselage.

 Robert K. Annan was piloting N1309N on June 23 when the aircraft suffered an immediate loss of power on takeoff at Sevogle airstrip, causing a forced landing 1/4 mile north of the runway.
-The Stearman, owned by PMW Aviation of Salem, Oregon, was destroyed by fire, but pilot Annan was not injured.
+The Stearman, owned by PMP Aviation of Salem, Oregon, was destroyed by fire, but pilot Annan was not injured.
 (DOT card)

 Perhaps the toughest test encountered by the Stearmans came near the end of the Quebec operation when 22 planes were loaded onto the Nouvelle airstrip to clean up the job.
 They were flying on short hauls from a small airstrip that could accommodate only six planes at one time, four loading and two on the runway.
-So that they could land in some kind of order, a holding pattern was established; at one point, six planes were circling the filed at one time. [unpublished FPL report]
+So that they could land in some kind of order, a holding pattern was established; at one point, six planes were circling the field at one time. [unpublished FPL report]

-Accidents in Quebec Stearman N62834 piloted by Roland Eckman and under lease to Wheeler Airlines crash landed 10 miles west of Matapedia.
+Hammer Stearman N62834 piloted by Roland Eckman and under lease to Wheeler Airlines crash landed 10 miles west of Matapedia.
 Damage was substantial but the pilot was not injured.
 The DOT card states that there was no other information as this aircraft had left for the U.S.